tdewolff/canvas/README.md

 Execution performance is actually really good, especially the rasterizer is highly optimized with ASM.
 See for example a comparison of an extreme case in https://github.com/tdewolff/canvas/issues/280#issuecomment-1995990038, where this library is at least twice as fast as existing solutions, and can handle bigger images than the likes of Inkscape and Cairo.

 The path intersection code and path boolean operation code is quite complete and fast, and more importantly has a time complexity of O(n log n).
-It may suffer from numerical precision which can be avoided using `Path.Gridsnap` beforehand.
+It is numerically stable and does not suffer from floating-point precision errors.

 Please issue bug reports or feature requests to help this library mature!
 All help is appreciated.
 Also see [Wiki - Planning](https://github.com/tdewolff/canvas/wiki/Planning) for an inexhaustive list of ideas and TODOs.

 ## Features
+### General
-- Path segment types: MoveTo, LineTo, QuadTo, CubeTo, ArcTo, Close (https://github.com/tdewolff/canvas/wiki/Paths)
+- Path segment types: MoveTo, LineTo, QuadTo, CubeTo, ArcTo, Close (see [Paths](https://github.com/tdewolff/canvas/wiki/Paths))
-- Precise path flattening, stroking, and dashing for all segment type uing papers (see below)
+- Precise path flattening, stroking, and dashing for all segment types (see papers below)
 - Smooth spline generation through points for open and closed paths
 - LaTeX to path conversion (native Go and CGO implementations available)
 - sRGB compliance (use `SRGBColorSpace`, only available for rasterizer)